chocolatey/choco-wiki/CommandsList.md

 # Chocolatey List (choco list) / Search (choco search)

 Chocolatey will perform a search for a package local or remote.
-Some folks will shorten with `clist` as in `clist filter`.
+Some may prefer to use `clist` as a shortcut for `choco list`.

 ## Usage